 What four azaleas and a white fence can do.
 A modest home in central Springfield becomes a dream.

-Rhododendrons and azaleas brighten this neighborhood in south-central Springfield, Missouri.
+Rhododendrons and Azaleas beautifully brighten this neighborhood in south-central Springfield, Missouri.

 This shady island bed in south Springfield could be a model for masterful design, especially in the way it balances out the sloping tree.

 The Smoke Tree (Cotinus coggygria) is an old favorite, and fun, thanks to its nicely rounded shape and clouds of airy, smoky flowers from June to September.
 It grows 10-15 feet tall and 8-14 feet wide, thrives in almost any soil, takes drought, and the leaves turn yellow, red, and purple in Autumn.
 This one was caught in south central Springfield, Missouri.

 A generous planting of yellow coreopsis brightens this already-beautiful home in north Springfield.

 One of the most fluid, loveliest garden designs we've ever seen: a border flower bed in east Springfield, Missouri.

 An aged wood fence seems a perfect setting for this clematis along a south Springfield street.

 The same clematis, as it reaches the top of the fence

 and showing some wire support.
 We don't know the variety.
 If you do,